Thursday, August 4

 Michigan famous person alert:

-Did you know that Elijah J. McCoy lived in Detroit, Michigan?
-Elijah J. McCoy is a famous inventor of train lubrication systems.
-Elijah J. McCoy was an engineer and a very brilliant man that transformed the railroad system.
+Did you know that Elijah J. McCoy resided in Detroit, Michigan?
+He was a notable inventor of train lubrication systems, an engineer, and a visionary who transformed the railroad industry.

 Facts about Michigan:

-9. Michigan can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Michigan was 112 degrees Fahrenheit in Stanwood, Michigan on July 13, 1936.
-The coldest temperature ever recorded in Michigan was -51 degrees (51 degrees below zero) Fahrenheit in Vanderbilt, Michigan on February 9, 1934.
+9. Michigan can get very hot and cold, depending on the time of year.
+The hottest temperature ever recorded in Michigan was 112 degrees Fahrenheit in Stanwood, Michigan, on July 13, 1936.
+The coldest temperature ever recorded in Michigan was -51 degrees (51 degrees below zero) Fahrenheit in Vanderbilt, Michigan, on February 9, 1934.

 Get your free printable Michigan worksheet here: